wdenton/splurge/splurge.markdown

 Then we can use [data2xml.pl](http://library.hud.ac.uk/data/MOSAIC/scripts/data2xml.txt) (or a variation) to convert the library-generated data into richer XML that we will use for the work, as describe in the [usage data README](http://library.hud.ac.uk/data/usagedata/_readme.html) from their [script repository](http://library.hud.ac.uk/data/usagedata/)).

-## Data as XML

-# Privacy

-No identifying information will be connected to the usage data.
-It is completely anonymous.

 # Data storage

 The data will be stored as XML using the same format as Huddersfield used in their data release (see the [usage data README](http://library.hud.ac.uk/data/usagedata/_readme.html)):